obsidiancipher24-cmd/Final_Medway/README.md

 ## Conclusion

 Medway is a scalable healthcare solution that enhances elderly care through real-time monitoring, automation, and efficient communication between patients, caregivers, and healthcare providers.

+---

+## LICENSE

+This Project is under Apache 2.0 LICENSE
+See the LICENSE file for details.